scsibug/nostr-rs-relay/docs/run-as-linux-system-process.md

 3. `cargo build --release`

 ### Place the files where they belong
-We want to palce the nostr-rs-relay binary and the config.toml file where they belong.
+We want to place the nostr-rs-relay binary and the config.toml file where they belong.
 While still in the root level of the nostr-rs-relay folder you cloned in last step, run the following commands:
 1. `sudo cp target/release/nostr-rs-relay /usr/local/bin/`
 2. `sudo mkdir /etc/nostr-rs-relay`
 2. `sudo cp config.toml /etc/nostr-rs-relay`